The large wooden bridge in the center of town was built in 1858.

 The old bridge stood through many changing scenes.
-Morgan's Raiders pass through during the Civil War, and was it was finally torn town in 1916 and replaced with
+Morgan's Raiders passed through it during the Civil War, and was it was finally torn town in 1913 and replaced with

 In 1930, the old Iron Bridge was replaced with